ODBC from C tutorial (part 1) — getting started

 driver-defined-attribute-keyword = identifier

-2. If a dialog was thrown the user may have entered additional or changed values.
+2. If a dialog box was thrown, the user may have entered additional or changed values.

-A couple of small examples with the Easysoft ODBC-ODBC Bridge (OOB) illustrate this:
+A couple of small examples with the ODBC-ODBC Bridge illustrate this:

-1. Assume you have created a DSN called fred with all the necessary attributes entered and you call SQLDriverConnect with the connection string "DSN=fred;" and SQL_DRIVER_COMPLETE.
-OOB is free to examine the DSN fred and retrieve the attributes it requires such as ServerPort, TargetDSN, LogonUser and LogonAuth.
-The returned connection string will look like "DSN=fred;ServerPort=myserver:8888;TargetDSN=mydsn;LogonUser=me;LogonAuth=password;".
-Now if the application stores the returned string it can reconnect without reference to the DSN so the DSN can be changed without affecting the connection made using the stored string.
+1. Assume you have created a DSN called fred with all the necessary attributes and you call SQLDriverConnect with the connection string DSN=fred; and SQL_DRIVER_COMPLETE.
+The ODBC-ODBC Bridge is free to examine the DSN fred and retrieve the attributes it requires such as ServerPort, TargetDSN, LogonUser, and LogonAuth.
+The returned connection string is DSN=fred;ServerPort=myserver:8888;TargetDSN=mydsn;LogonUser=me;LogonAuth=password;.
+Now if the application stores the returned string it can reconnect without reference to the DSN, so the DSN can be changed without affecting the connection made using the stored string.

-2. Assume you have created a DSN called fred but not filled all the fields in; perhaps because you wanted OOB to throw a dialog requesting the field you omitted.
-You call SQLDriverConnect with "DSN=fred;" and SQL_DRIVER_COMPLETE.
-OOB will throw its dialog allowing you to enter the missing values and then return a full connection string which can be used to reconnect later without the need for user interaction.
+2. Assume you have created a DSN called fred but have not supplied all the attributes; perhaps because you wanted ODBC-ODBC Bridge to throw a dialog box requesting the attributes you omitted.
+You call SQLDriverConnect with DSN=fred; and SQL_DRIVER_COMPLETE.
+The ODBC-ODBC Bridge will throw its dialog allowing you to enter the missing values and then return a full connection string, which can be used to reconnect later without the need for user interaction.

-In A simple connection we only used the minimum number of arguments to SQLDriverConnect to get connected.
-This is an example utilising all arguments.
+In a simple connection we only used the minimum number of arguments to SQLDriverConnect to get connected.
+This example uses all arguments:

 #include <stdio.h>